Code hinting in templates

 Create the solution in IIS Manager

-Of course, you typically also want to create a website the solution in IIS Manager – so that you can see your template changes in a browser before deploying them.
+Of course, you typically also want to create a website with the solution in IIS Manager – so that you can see your template changes in a browser before deploying them.

 Please do the following: